Get Help Today(855) 593-1695

 The most common illicit dose of Dilaudid is a 4mg tablet.
 Depending on location, the price for one of these tablets ranges from $5 to $100.
 Street names for Dilaudid include Dust, Dillies, Smack, Juice, D, and Footballs.
 An overdose from Dilaudid is apparent with severe respiratory depression, coma, paralysis, cold, clammy skin, reduction in blood pressure and heart rate, constricted pupils, and death.
 Naloxone, the medication designed to reverse an Opioid overdose, can be administered in the event of a Dilaudid overdose.

 Abusing Dilaudid can quickly lead to an addiction, but even using Dilaudid as prescribed can cause physical dependence.
 It is not recommended to suddenly discontinue the use of Dilaudid.
 Doing so may lead to withdrawal symptoms.
 Some early signs of withdrawal from Opioids include anxiety, agitation, muscle aches, sweating, runny nose and eyes, and insomnia.
-These symptoms usually start around 12 hours.
+These symptoms usually start around 12 hours after last use.
 Later withdrawal signs include nausea and vomiting, goosebumps, dilated pupils, stomach cramps, and diarrhea.

 Getting Help For Dilaudid Abuse